ufidon/its330/labs/lab10/README.md

 3. (10%) How many MB does a 1-TB disk with 4-KB blocks require to store its bit map?
 Refer to [OSC10e: Chapter 14](https://www.os-book.com/OS10/slide-dir/index.html)

-   Hint: bit map size = disk size / block size.
+   Hint: bit map size (bit) = disk size / block size.
 Pay attention to the unit.

 **Demo video**